lokearm/armchar-swish/README.md

              character sheet per season
 ```

-In the figure, brackets `[]` indicate description of
-funcions not yet implemented.
+This diagram shows the preparation of the graph in the `Load` module.
-Other arrow labels are function names.
+The arrow labels are function names.
 The «raw» data objects correspond to files.
+Many of the transformations are not fully implemented yet, but
+the main principles have been demonstrated.

 ## TODO